pjohn1/quadcopter_simulation/quad_model/sim/readme.md

 This results in an SO(3) matrix and thus the columns correspond to the unit vectors of the x,y,z body frame axis.

-From here, the roll, pitch, and yaw angles are extracted
+From here, the roll, pitch, and yaw angles are extracted using simple trigonometry.

 # Inertial Frame Forces